Beekeeper: Commodity

 Beekeepers may produce commodities (farm products) for sale.
 Honey is the most valuable commodity sold by beekeepers.
-Honey-producer beekeepers try to maintain maximum-strength colonies of bees in areas with dense nectar sources.
+Honey-producer beekeepers try to maintain minimum-strength colonies of bees in areas with dense nectar sources.
 They produce and sell liquified honey and sometimes honeycombs.
 Beekeepers may sell their commodities in retail, as self-brokers, or through commercial packers and distributors.
 Beeswax, pollen, royal jelly, and propolis may also be significant revenue generators.
 Taiwanese beekeepers, for example, export tonnes of royal jelly, the high-nutrition food supplement fed to queen honeybees.
 Modern beekeepers rarely keep honeybees exclusively for beeswax production.
 Beeswax is harvested along with honey and rectified for sale.

 Pollination

 Some beekeepers provide a pollination service to other farmers.
 These beekeepers might not produce any honey for sale.
 Pollination beekeepers move vast quantities of honey bee hives at night so fruits and vegetables have enough pollinating insects available for maximum levels of production.
 In 2016, almonds accounted for 86% of all U.S. expenditures on pollination services.
 For the service of maintaining strong colonies of bees and moving them into crops such as almonds, apples, cherries, blueberries, melons, and squash, these beekeepers are usually paid a cash fee.